A TRADITION OF EXCEPTIONAL SERVICE

 Bieser Greer's team of attorneys have been involved in a number of historically significant cases and other legal matters, including the drafting of the Miami Conservancy Act, the Estate of Orville Wright and the return of the Wright Flyer to the U.S. from England, and the incorporation of the People's Railway, predecessor to the City Transit Company and the Miami Valley Regional Transit Authority.

-Many of the firm’s partners throughout the years have acted as presidents of the Dayton Bar Association and the Ohio State Bar Association.
+Many of the firm’s partners throughout the years have acted as Presidents of the Dayton Bar Association.
 The firm’s current attorneys continue to be actively involved in bar associations as well as other non-legal and charitable organizations in our community.

 The firm Vallandigham & McMahon (predecessor Bieser, Greer & Landis LLP) is formed.